haleybarlar/my-portfolio/README.md

 ## My Portfolio
 Hello!
 Welcome to my portfolio.
 It was created using React, CSS and SASS and hosted on Firebase.
-Please enjoy!
+I am happy to receive feedback or suggestions, so please feel free to open an issue if you'd like to contribute!

 ## To start
 1. npm i